Karl Bücher: Later years

-His Leipzig tenure (1892-1916) was Bücher's most fruitful time.
+His tenure at Leipzig University (1892-1916) was Bücher's most fruitful time.
 In 1893, he published Die Entstehung der Volkswirtschaft (The Rise of the National Economy), his most important book, and the foundational study of non-market (exchange and gift) economics.
 The 17th and last edition of the original run appeared in 1926-1930; it was translated into French and English and went through six editions in America.
 In 1895, Bücher was elected corresponding member of the Bavarian Academy of Science, Historical Class.
 In 1896, Arbeit und Rhythmus (Labor and Rhythm) appeared; there are six editions until 1924.
 It was translated into Russian in 1899 and reprinted in 1923.